 If you’ve been receiving either Social Security disability benefits or railroad retirement board disability benefits for at least 24 consecutive months, you’re eligible to enroll in Medicare at any time, no matter your age.

-If you have amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig’s disease, or end stage renal disease, you’re also eligible for Medicare at any time, independent of your age.
+If you have amyotrophic lateral sclerosis (ALS) or end stage renal disease (ESRD), you’re also eligible for Medicare at any time, independent of your age.

 In order to be eligible for Medicare, you must either be a U.S. citizen or a permanent U.S. resident who has lawfully lived here for at least 5 consecutive years.